zominy/bash-cybersecurity-course/Module 1: Intro to Bash - The Cybersecurity Shell/tutorial.md

 Explanation: In the Linux terminal, you can combine different commands together for efficiency reasons.
 Here is how to do it:

 Important Concepts:
-&& - Logical AND - Run the next process IF the first is successful.
+&& - Logical AND - Run the next process ONLY IF the previous is successful.

-|| - Logical OR - Run the second command ONLY IF the first command fails.
+|| - Logical OR - Run the second command ONLY IF the previous command fails.

-; - Command Seperator - This is to seperate commands.
-Commands will run regardless of success or fail using this method.
+; - Command Separator - This is to separate commands.
+Runs all commands and does not care if the previous command is successful or fails.

 ### Example of AND operator from video:
 ```bash